BerlinSky/athena-template/iterations.md

 3. Set up compression for js and html

 ### Developer's Notes
-a.
-Change source-map setting
+1. Change source-map setting
-b.
-Change the build destination to “dist”
+2. Change the build destination to “dist”
-c.
-Add minify plugin
+3. Add minify plugin
-d.
-Add deduce plugin
+4. Add deduce plugin

 ### Steps to use the iteration
 1. Clone the project